embeddedgo/embeddedgo.github.io/_posts/2020-05-31-bare_metal_programming_risc-v_in_go.md

 ![Maix Bit explained]({{site.baseur}}/images/bare_metal_risc-v_programming_in_go/maix_bit_num.jpg)

-From the left tho the right:
+From the left to the right:

-**1** USB-C connector, connected to the CH552, can be used to power the board, program it and communicate with K210 through UART3,
+**1** USB-C connector, connected to the CH552, can be used to power the board, program it and communicate with K210 through UART,

 **2** BOOT/USER button, pressed during reset starts the bootloader in programming mode, you can read its state in your code,